sborenst/OpenShiftEnterprise3_Demo/README.md

-.Operation Team's Day Demonstration Scenario (the Alice track) *Under Construction and not available*
+## Operation Team's Day Demonstration Scenario (the Alice track) *Under Construction and not available*

 * *Goal* - Demonstrate OpenShift Enterprise's ability to reduce the complexity of application deployment and management
 * *Audience* - This is a technical demonstration intended for technical resources, but you can present it at different depths